 The Faculty Board of Science and Technology

-Bachelor degree in addition to 30 credits within Sustainable Destination Development, including Introduction to Sustainable Destination Development and Qualitative and Quantitative Method.
+Bachelor degree of at least 180 credits, in addition 30 credits within Sustainable Destination Development.
+Introduction to Sustainable Destination Development.
+Participation in Qualitative and Quantitative Method.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 Upon completing the course the student should be able to

-search, collect, evaluate, and in a critical way interpret relevant data in a given problem and discuss research issues related to the specific phenomenon and situation,
+search, collect, evaluate, and in a critical way interpret relevant data in a given sustainable destination development problem and discuss research issues related to the specific phenomenon and situation,

-independently identify, formulate and solve problems, and carry out a project task within a given time frame,
+independently identify, formulate and solve research questions within the field, and carry out a project task within a given time frame,

-orally and in writing present and discuss the problem, the data and the solutions in a dialogue with different target groups,
+orally and in writing present and discuss the research question within the field, the data and the solutions in a dialogue with different target groups,

 work independently with the chosen subject area,